tdvance/GeneralProjectStuff/mkdict.md

 * If m = new MKDict() then m.count() == 0

-* If m.count() == 0, then m.has(k) is False for all k.

 * For all KeyTag objects k, m.has(k) returns False if and only if m.get(k) raises an exception.

 * If KeyTag l is a subset of KeyTag k and m.has(k) is True,  m.find(l).get(k) = m.get(k)

 * If KeyTag l is not a subset of KeyTag k or m.has(k) is False, m.find(l).has(k) is False.

-* If KeyTag object k is unequal to KeyTag object k', then the two operations m.put(k,v) and m.put(k',v') result in m being in the same state regardless of what order they are performed.

 * After m.put(k,v) is performed, it holds that m.get(k) == v